idaholab/moose/modules/phase_field/doc/content/source/kernels/KKSCHBulk.md

 !syntax description /Kernels/KKSCHBulk

-Non-split KKS Cahn-Hilliard bulk kernel, which is **not fully implemented**.
+Non-split KKS Cahn-Hilliard bulk kernel, which is +not fully implemented+.
 The non-linear variable for this Kernel is the concentration $c$.

 ### Residual